 Upon receipt of notice of any meeting of holders of shares at which holders of shares will be entitled to vote, if requested in writing by the Bank, the Depositary shall, as soon as practicable thereafter, notify ADS holders of a shareholders' meeting and send or make voting materials available to them.
 Those materials will describe the matters to be voted on and explain how ADS holders may instruct the Depositary how to vote.
 For instructions to be valid, they must reach the Depositary by a date set by the Depositary will try, as far as practical, subject to the laws of the State of New York and the provisions of the estatutos of the Bank, to vote or to have its agents vote the shares or other deposited securities as instructed by ADS holders.
-If a notice has been sent, the ADS holders have been provided at least 30 days' prior notice and no instructions have been received by the Depositary, the Depositary shall deem ADS holders to have instructed the Depositary to give a discretionary proxy to a person designated by the Bank, except that no such instruction shall be deemed given and no such discretionary proxy shall be given with respect to any matter as to which the Bank informs the Depositary (and the Bank agrees to provide such information as promptly as practicable in writing, if applicable) that (i) the Bank does not wish such proxy given, (ii) substantial opposition from holders of shares exists to the manner in which such deposited securities would be voted with respect to such matter or (iii) such matter materially and adversely affects the rights of holders of shares.
+If a notice has been sent, the ADS holders have been provided at least 30 days' prior notice and no instructions have been received by the Depositary shall deem ADS holders to have instructed the Depositary to give a discretionary proxy to a person designated by the Bank, except that no such instruction shall be deemed given and no such discretionary proxy shall be given with respect to any matter as to which the Bank informs the Deposition from holders of shares exists to the manner in which such deposited securities would be voted with respect to such matter or (iii) such matter materially and adversely affects the rights of holders of shares.